pylotylo/Periodic-Table-/README.md

 # Periodic-Table-

+PRZESZTON:
+ok so im running this on local server, using 'python -m SimpleHTTPServer' command in terminal, if you got a different way of doing this thats all good.
+J letting you know whats up on my end.

+I've updated framework.js, still stuck on the scope issue with the elements object.
+Got it so that the global array 'stuff' is appended with the element objects from the json file.
+After the setup function runs, 'stuff' contains one item: the array of element objects.
+So an array within an array.
+I tried to define a new variable with just the array of element objects (should be stuff[0] if I'm understanding this).
+But the console in chrome shows this as undefined???

+Getting tired of looking at code for today, pls help troubleshoot when you have a chance ... pls

 Most Recent Updates! (as of 02/27/2020) here is a (nearly) functioning table framework, with the working mouse detection feature!